rh-mobb/documentation/content/aro/private-cluster.md

 1. Create firewall rules for ARO resources

-    > Note: ARO clusters do not need access to the internet, however your own workloads running on them may.
-You can skip this step if you don't need any egress at all.
+    {{% alert state="info" %}}Note: ARO clusters do not need access to the internet, however your own workloads running on them may.
+You can skip this step if you don't need any egress at all.{{% /alert %}}

     * Create a Network Rule to allow all http/https egress traffic (not recommended)